-Assortment planning can help identify gaps in your product offering by analyzing customer preferences, market trends, and competitive offerings.
+Assortment planning can help identify gaps in your product offering by analysing customer preferences, market trends, and competitive offerings.
 By examining sales data, conducting market research, and understanding customer needs, you can identify areas where your current assortment may be lacking.
 This analysis can highlight product categories or specific products that are in high demand but currently missing from your offering.
-By identifying these gaps, you can make informed decisions to introduce new products or expand your assortment to better meet customer needs and capitalize on market opportunities.
+By identifying these gaps, you can make informed decisions to introduce new products or expand your assortment to better meet customer needs and capitalise on market opportunities.

-How can assortment planning optimize profitability?
+How can assortment planning optimise profitability?